TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/plugin-types/response-plugins.md

     new_header.values.extend("language=en-US; Secure")

     tyk.log(f"Headers content :\n {response.headers}\n----------", "info")
-    tyk.log(f"Multivalue Headers updated :\n {response.multi_value_headers}\n----------", "info")
+    tyk.log(f"Multivalue Headers updated :\n {response.multivalue_headers}\n----------", "info")

     return response
 ```

-In this script, the plugin logs both the traditional `headers` and the new `multi_value_headers`.
-This is a great way to monitor your transition to `multi_value_headers` and ensure that everything is functioning as expected.
+In this script, we add 2 values for the `Set-Cookie` header and then log both: the traditional `headers` and the new `multivalue_headers`.
+This is a great way to monitor your transition to `multivalue_headers` and ensure that everything is functioning as expected.

-Please note, while the `headers` field will continue to be available and maintained for backward compatibility, we highly encourage the adoption of `multi_value_headers` for the added flexibility in handling multiple header values.
+Please note, while the `headers` field will continue to be available and maintained for backward compatibility, we highly encourage the adoption of `multivalue_headers` for the added flexibility in handling multiple header values.

 ### Go response plugins